junxit/us-congress-bills-114/bill.md

 # H.R.
 1209

-> To amend the Public Health Service Act to distribute maternity care health professionals to health professional shortage areas identified as in need of maternity care health services.
+> To amend the Public Health Service Act to provide for the designation of maternity care health professional shortage areas.

 ## § 1.
 Short title